2muchcoffeecom/ngx-restangular/README.md

+This project is the follow-up of the [Restangular](https://github.com/mgonto/restangular/).
 Ng2-Restangular is an Angular 2 service that simplifies common GET, POST, DELETE, and UPDATE requests with a minimum of client code.
 It's a perfect fit for any WebApp that consumes data from a RESTful API.

 #Table of contents